Cyprus Offshore Company in 2026: What the Search Term Actually Means

 The substantive case for a Cyprus company in 2026, stripped of marketing language:

-- IP-box regime under the Income Tax Law 118(I)/2002 (as amended in 2016 to align with the OECD modified nexus approach): 80% notional deduction on qualifying intellectual-property income, producing an effective rate of 3%.
-Strong for software, R&D, licensing structures.
+- IP-box regime under the Income Tax Law 118(I)/2002 (as amended in 2016 to align with the OECD modified nexus approach): 80% notional deduction on qualifying intellectual-property income, producing an effective rate of 3% under the 2026 CIT of 15% (it was historically 2.5% under the pre-2026 12.5% rate).
+Strong for software, R&D, licensing structures, subject to the nexus fraction (qualifying expenditure / total expenditure on the IP asset).

 - Non-dom regime (personal).
 A non-Cyprus-domiciled individual who becomes Cyprus tax-resident is exempt from Special Defence Contribution on dividends, interest, and most rental income for 17 years, extendable in two 5-year tranches at €250,000 each to a total of 27 years.
 For founders who plan to relocate personally, this is the single biggest reason to pick Cyprus over Malta or Portugal.